syncfusion-content/winui-docs/winui/Time-Picker/Dropdown-Time-Spinner.md

 ## DropDown value types

-The `TimePicker` control supports 12HourClock and 24HourClock formats.
+The `TimePicker` control supports 12 hours and 24 hours formats.
 You can change the time format by using `ClockIdentifier` property.
 The default value of `ClockIdentifier` property is `12HourClock`.

-N> Refer [ClockIdentifiers](https://docs.microsoft.com/en-us/uwp/api/windows.globalization.clockidentifiers?view=winrt-19041) page to get more time format types.
+You can select the required `ClockIdentifier` value from below formats.

+* 12HourClock
+* 24HourClock

 {% tabs %}
 {% highlight xaml %}